Table of Contents

 The following features are needed in order to diagnose follicular carcinoma:

-- Capsular invasion (ensure not capsular rupture from the FNA procedure — this is called WHAFFT — worrisome histologic alterations following FNA of thyroid)
+- Capsular invasion (ensure no capsular rupture from the FNA procedure, a.k.a.
+WHAFFT—worrisome histologic alterations following FNA of thyroid).

 - Can be very invasive, spreading into thyroid parenchyma and soft tissue around the thyroid gland.

-- Haematogenous metastases occurs more commonly than lymphatic spread — commonly to the lung and bone, unlike papillary carcinoma which commonly spread to local cervical lymph nodes.
-Haematogenous spread shows widely invasive follicular carcinoma and is a poor prognostic sign
+- Hematogenous metastases occur more commonly than lymphatic spread — commonly to the lung and bone, unlike papillary carcinoma which commonly spreads to local cervical lymph nodes.
+Hematogenous spread shows widely invasive follicular carcinoma and is a poor prognostic sign.

 Medullary Thyroid Cancer (MTC)

-MTC is a cancer of the parafollicular C—cells within the thyroid.
-These are neuroendocrine cells that are responsible for producing calcitonin; a hormone that aims to reduce calcium blood levels (opposing parathyroid hormone).
-MTC is one of the rarest forms of thyroid cancers, making up only 5 – 8 % of all thyroid cancer.
+MTC is a cancer of the parafollicular C-cells within the thyroid.
+These are neuroendocrine cells that are responsible for producing calcitonin, a hormone that aims to reduce calcium blood levels (opposing parathyroid hormone).
+MTC is one of the rarest forms of thyroid cancers, making up only 5 – 8 % of all thyroid cancer cases.

-30 % of MTCs are as a result of a genetic mutation in the RET proto—oncogene (familial MTC).
+30 % of MTCs occur as a result of a genetic mutation in the RET proto-oncogene (familial MTC).
 The other 70 % are termed sporadic MTC.

-Patient may present with diarrhoea, flushing and itching as a result of elevated levels of calcitonin or calcitonin gene—related peptide.
-These symptoms are present more noticeably when the MTC has metastasised (especially when it spreads to the liver).
+Patient may present with diarrhea, flushing and itching as a result of elevated levels of calcitonin or calcitonin gene-related peptide.
+These symptoms are present more noticeably when the MTC has metastasized (especially when it spreads to the liver).